 What is fundamentally different in the two tools (Chronos and aiT) is the pipeline analysis.
 At the basic block level, aiT estimates the execution time of a basic block via cycle-wise evolution of pipeline states along program points.
-Although pipeline state abstraction w.r.t. timing-irrelevant aspects (e.g., register values) is enforced, it still has to maintain a large number of pipeline states.
+Although pipeline state abstraction on timing-irrelevant aspects (e.g., register values) is enforced, it still has to maintain a large number of pipeline states.
 Furthermore, for WCET estimation, aiT maintains the pipeline states for each basic block.
-The tool iteratively populates/updates these states until there are no changes to the pipeline state space of any basic block.
-For complicated pipelines, this approach suffers from a huge state space explosion.
+The tool iteratively populates/updates these states until there are no new change to pipeline state space of any basic block.
+For complicated pipelines, this cycle-wise evolution approach suffers from state space explosion.
 As reported in [23], when working on a 3+ GHz Pentium 4, aiT spent 12 hours per task on average for the avionics program, and its memory consumption was close to 3 Gbytes - nearing the limit of current 32-bit architectures.